Finca Altamira: World Malbec Day and Easter Sunday

 Meanwhile, this bottle was a great match with a simple homemade veggie dish; Potato, broad bean and tomato stew.
 The secret weapon with this is adding a pinch of middle-eastern Za’atar spice.

 A recommendation for Finca Altamira is mandatory.
 While this 2019 vintage is still young, it’s ready to drink.
 Doubtless, most bottles will be opened this year, even if not on World Malbec Day itself.

-However, I’m going to put one away to celebrate World Malbec Day on Easter Sunday, 2033.
-It should make it ok, and I hope to be there as well!
+However, I will put one away to celebrate World Malbec Day on Easter Sunday, 2033.
+It should make it ok, and I hope to be there too!